kotgirep/employee-perf-review/README.md

 Okta Single sign on using OIDC
 Jenkins - For CI/CD

-### Kibana Dashboard set up
-Install Nginx
-Install Elastic-search and kibana
-Install filebeat
-Configure Filebeat to point to Elastic-search and Kibana Modified nginx.yml in modules.d in Filebeat to point to correct access and error logs.
-Run Filebeat

 ### Test Account Credentials :
 #### Manager : pranjalikotgire57@gmail.com / Apple@123
 #### Employee: